denten/denten.github.io/_includes/CV/02-affiliation.md

 ### Columbia University in the City of New York

+- Professor of English and Comparative Literature, 2026 --
-Associate Professor, 2018 --
+- Associate Professor of English and Comparative Literature, 2018
-Assistant Professor, Department of English and Comparative Literature, 2012
+- Assistant Professor of English and Comparative Literature, 2012
+- Director, Columbia's Narrative Intelligence Lab, 2014 --
 - Lenfest Distinguished Faculty Award, 2026 -- 2029
-- Director, Columbia's Narrative Intelligence Lab, 2014 --
-- Executive Committee, Institute for Comparative Literature and Society, 2018 --
+- Faculty Affiliate at metaLab, Harvard University, 2025 --
 - Executive Committee, Harriman Institute, 2018 --
 - Faculty Affiliate, Institute of Data Sciences and Engineering, Center for Data, Media, and Society, 2015 --
-- Faculty Affiliate at metaLab, Harvard University, 2025 --
+- Executive Committee, Institute for Comparative Literature and Society, 2018 -- 2026

 ### Berkman Center for Internet and Society at Harvard University